-I have been keeping up with Tillerman's excellent posts about the new RS Aero singlehander.
+I have been keeping up with Tillerman's excellent posts about his new love, the RS Aero singlehander.
 RS intends to build the Aero hull to a 30 kg.
 (66 lbs.) hull weight.
 This is a very, very ambitious target for a production dinghy.
 When I read of such super-lightweight numbers for the hull, especially for a dinghy designed for mass-market appeal, it reminds me of a cautionary tale from my days as a young blood, not quite 40 years ago.

 In the 1970's Ian Bruce followed up the Laser with the two man Tasar, a very early, ambitious attempt to reset dinghy technology.
 The Tasar, designed by Frank Bethwaite, was a larger version of the Northbridge Senior, a 14' two person hiking development class in Australia.
 The NS 14 was built at that time, in plywood to 100 lbs hull weight.
 Ian and Frank figured they could build the larger Tasar to 140 lbs. hull weight in foam/glass, a good 50 lbs. lighter than the Windmill class, which, here in the United States, we considered lightweight.
 The prototype Tasar, which I got to sail, was beautifully built in Montreal using Kevlar skins over foam core and polyester resin.
 Testing of the prototype showed no problems.